ydm/django-sameas/README.md

 ```
 It's as simple as this.

-The real benefit of this feature is when used with template
+But the real benefit of this feature is when used with template
 inheritance.
 ```html
 base.html: